 Chance joined Watsi on May 24th, 2016.
-Two years ago, Chance became the 4093rd member to automatically support a new Watsi patient every month.
-Since then, 1,853 more people have become monthly donors!
-Chance's most recent donation supported Violah, a greengrocer from Kenya, to fund surgery that will repair her fractured hand.
+Five years ago, Chance joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chance's most recent donation supported Kenn, a hardworking 26-year-old from Philippines, to fund gallbladder removal surgery.